kyverno/website/content/en/docs/Kyverno CLI/_index.md

 resources:
   - <path/to/resource.yaml>
   - <path/to/resource.yaml>
-exceptions: # optional file for specifying exceptions. see below for example.
+exceptions: # optional files for specifying exceptions.
+See below for an example.
   - <path/to/exception.yaml>
   - <path/to/exception.yaml>
 variables: variables.yaml # optional file for declaring variables. see below for example.